edouardpineau/A-simple-baseline-algorithm-for-graph-classification/README.md

 ###

-Several experiments has been done with adidtional classifiers: random forest classifier (RFC), k-nearest neighbors classifier (k-NNC), 2-layers perceptron with Relu non-linearity (MLP), support vector machine with \textit{one versus one} classification (SVM) and ridge regression classifier (RRC).
+Several experiments has been done with adidtional classifiers: random forest classifier (RFC), k-nearest neighbors classifier (k-NNC), 2-layers perceptron with Relu non-linearity (MLP), support vector machine with *one versus one* classification (SVM) and ridge regression classifier (RRC).

 ###